telerik/fiddler-everywhere-docs/get-started/quickstart-windows.md

 1. Run the **Fiddler Everywhere** exe file to go through the installation process.

+>tip Fiddler Everywhere for Windows offers you the flexibility to select the installation scope based on your preferences.
+You can opt for a per user installation, limiting access to the currently logged-in user, or choose a per machine installation, allowing all users on the host machine to utilize Fiddler Everywhere.
+Note that simultaneous execution of multiple instances of Fiddler Everywhere on the same host machine is not supported.

 ## Step 2: Create Your Fiddler Account

 In this step you'll register by creating your unified Telerik account and become a trial user.